-Isaac is a black architect with 14 years of experience.
+Isaac is a black architect with fourteen years of experience.
 Isaac had been at his firm for a number of years when he started to notice he wasn’t getting the promotion opportunities that were offered to others.
-“We worked with a lot of developers” he says, “And I started to notice that the firm seemed to want to promote the kind of people that our developer clients wanted to work with—white men and slender, attractive white women.
+“We worked with a lot of developers” he says, “and I started to notice that the firm seemed to want to promote the kind of people that our developer clients wanted to work with—white men and slender, attractive white women.
 I also noticed that while whites managed minorities, and minorities were put in charge of minorities, minorities never managed whites.”

-The clincher came when Isaac was asked to serve on a project as an advisor and to be part of the training of another employee’s growth into a project manager—a role he had never been given.
+The clincher came when Isaac was asked to serve on a project as an adviser and to be part of the training of another employee’s growth into a project manager—a role he had never been given.
 “The firm made it very clear that this guy was being groomed to lead projects, and I was to teach him what I knew as part of his training.”

 “I was at every meeting because I knew everything about the project, but he was in charge, even though I was training him.”
 Isaac decided to leave the firm.
 “I can’t prove to you that it was racism,” he says, “but I knew this would never be a place to grow in my career.”
 Isaac left the firm and moved to a city that he considers more diverse.
 “While Boston is diverse, the professional classes are largely white,” he says.
 At his new firm, one of the principals is Jewish.
-“While she’s not a minority, I find that she’s more comfortable putting minorities in positions of power,” he says “I feel like there’s somewhere for me to go here.”
+“While she’s not a minority, I find that she’s more comfortable putting minorities in positions of power,” he says.
+“I feel like there’s somewhere for me to go here.”

 Giselle is an architectural designer with four years of experience, who works in a mid-size firm.
 Giselle is Dominican and grew up in Boston.
 When she goes back to her childhood neighborhood, she sees a lot changing in the city.
-“I’ll be on the orange line and I’ll see so many buildings going up,” she says.
+“I’ll be on the Orange Line and I’ll see so many buildings going up,” she says.
 “At my firm, which does a lot of multifamily housing, we’re the ones who are doing these kind of projects.”

 Giselle has started trying to avoid working on multifamily housing.
 “I’ll try to get myself staffed on institutional projects, or even on renovations, but I try to not work on new residential buildings, especially in those neighborhoods,” she says.
-When I go to church and hang out with my family and friends, everybody is talking about the gentrification and rising prices.
+When I go to church and spend time with my family and friends, everybody is talking about the gentrification and rising prices.
 I just don’t want to feel like I’m making my living off of displacing the people I grew up with.”